 The employees of the Board are covered under a defined benefit plan, the Teachers' Retirement System (TRS), which is administered by the Retirement Systems of Alabama (RSA).
 The plan is a cost-sharing multiple-employer public employer retirement system.
-The payroll for employees covered by the TRS for the year ended September 30, 2011 was \$7,890,464; the Board's total payroll was \$8,181,358.
+The payroll for employees covered by the TRS for the year ended September 30, 2013 was \$7,752,276; the Board's total payroll was \$8,013,932.

 Participation in the TRS is mandatory for Board personnel employed in a nontemporary capacity on at least a one-half time basis.
 After ten or more years of creditable service, a member has a vested interest (is eligible for deferred benefits) in the Teachers' Retirement System.
 Upon attainment of age 60, a member who has at least 10 years of creditable service may apply for monthly retirement benefits assuming the member has not withdrawn his contributions.
-A member who has at least 25 years of creditable service retirement at any age.
+A member who has at least 25 years of creditable service in the TRS may apply for service retirement at any age.
 Unused accrued sick leave may be converted to creditable service at retirement.

-Retirement benefits are calculated based on a retirement formula, which yields the highest monthly benefit.
-The formula multiplies the retirees' average final salary (best three of the last ten years), the number of years of creditable service and the retirement benefit factor of 2.0125% to calculate the yearly annual benefit.
+Tier 1 retirement benefits are calculated based on a retirement formula, which yields the highest monthly benefit.
+The formula multiplies the retirees' average final salary (best three of the last ten years), by the number of years of creditable service and the retirement benefit factor of 2.0125% to calculate the yearly annual benefit.
 Divide the annual benefit by twelve to calculate the monthly benefit amount.
 Unless otherwise requested, the member will receive the highest monthly benefit.